“This meeting could've been an email.”

 If you want to be less formal, simply ask employees whether they think the meetings they attend are truly beneficial, and if not, what they suggest as an alternative.

-Keep in mind: the goal isn't to eliminate meetings altogether, but reframe the purpose of meetings as “something has to get done that realistically couldn't be done asynchronously.”
+Keep in mind: the goal isn't to eliminate meetings altogether, but to reframe their purpose as “something that realistically can’t be done asynchronously.”

 Product demos, working sessions, and even standups are reasonable because they tend to be either a) short and sweet or b) geared towards a specific outcome or deliverable.
 But a 50-VP meeting to just "Review In-Flight Engineering Work" is an example of an antipattern you want to eliminate.

 There are a couple different weekly status report template styles you can use to provide updates and monitor your teams performance and activity in place of meetings:

 Many status meetings can be replaced by simply having each member of your team complete a weekly report.
 These templates summarize all of the work completed during the week, and how these activities contributed to the team's priorities and goals.
 You can use a document or project management tool such as these for your weekly report template:

 Weekly reports need to be simple enough that organizations and teams stick to them.
 If they become too complex and cumbersome, they don't get written or reviewed often enough, and you inevitably fall back to meetings.Take Zapier, for example.
 Before their meetings, each employee writes a short note about what they're working on in a shared Google Doc.
 Here are some of their prompts: